pymeasure/pymeasure/docs/api/instruments/index.rst

+.. module:: pymeasure.instruments

 #####################
 pymeasure.instruments
 #####################

-This section contains specific documentation on the classes and methods of the package.
+This section contains documentation on the instrument classes.

 .. toctree::
    :maxdepth: 2